The-Firexx/trackmania2020apidocumentation/ProdTrackmania.md

 * Headers: **1 and 2.1**
 * Response:
   * Big JSON with all the zones ids, names, links to flags, etc.
+  * Each zone has an identifier called **zoneId** and it can be a children of other zones, so there is also a **parentId**
+  * The root of all zones is World that has a null parentId

 #### GET /accounts/*accountId*/zone